thebigfilecom/thebigfile-com-dev/how-it-works/0_general/01_overview-of-the-bigfile.subpage.md

 ### Platform governance

 The BIG is governed by a *tokenized DAO*, the so-called *Network Nervous System (NNS)*.
 The NNS DAO is implemented as a set of cube smart contracts that are deployed on a high-replication subnet, i.e., a subnet with many nodes and hence stronger security properties.
-The NNS allows holders of the staked BF to make proposals and vote on those proposals.
+The NNS allows holders of the staked BIG to make proposals and vote on those proposals.

 ### Dapp governance